Venipa/encryption.js/README.md

 ## Encryption Utility
 ---
-simple encryption class for node apps, allows setting app secret & set purpose of encryption, inspired from adonis encryption feature
+simple encryption class for node or browser (as of v1.0.0) apps, allows setting app secret & set purpose of encryption, inspired from adonis encryption feature

 ## Quick Start